-The data used for estimation and forecasting are the closing daily prices for Standard and Poor's Composite 500 Composite Index (S&P500), which were obtained from the Ecowin Financial Database for the period 3 January 2000 to 8 August 2012.
-Although it is unlikely that an ADI's typical market risk portfolio tracks only the S&P500 Composite Index, which is not a traded index (unlike its options or futures counterparts), the S&P Composite Index is used as an illustration of the broad movements of profits and losses of the equity portfolios of ADIs.
+The data used for estimation and forecasting are the closing daily prices for Standard and Poor's Composite 500 Index (S&P500), which were obtained from the Ecowin Financial Database for the period 3 January 2000 to 12 February 2009.
+Although it is unlikely that an ADI's typical market risk portfolio only tracks the S&P500 index, it is used as an illustration of the broad movements of profits and losses of the equity portfolios of ADIs.